openflighthpc/use.openflighthpc.org/docs/source/working-with-research-environment/slurm.rst

   Starting running on host node01
   Finished running - goodbye from node01

 Your job runs on whatever node the scheduler can find which is available for use - you can try submitting a bunch of jobs at the same time, and using the ``squeue`` command to see where they run.
 The scheduler is likely to spread them around over different nodes (if you have multiple nodes).
-The login node is not included in your cluster for scheduling purposes - jobs submitted to the scheduler will only be run on your cluster compute nodes.
+The login node is not included in your research environment for scheduling purposes - jobs submitted to the scheduler will only be run on your research environment compute nodes.
 You can use the ``scancel <job-ID>`` command to delete a job you've submitted, whether it's running or still in the queued state.

 .. code:: bash